Preventive Health Exams Are Key to Your Pet's Good Health

 Pets Age Faster Than Humans

 Pets age at a faster rate than humans; they may experience age-related health changes before you realize it.
 Taking your pet to the veterinarian once a year is equivalent to you seeing a doctor or dentist about only once every seven years!
-Use this calculator to determine your pet's age in human years.

 Keep your pets healthy with yearly preventive health exams.
 A happy, healthy pet starts with a plan: